 Support Services

-Victims of domestic violence often find themselves trapped, isolated from friends and family.
+Victims of domestic violence often find themselves trapped, and isolated from friends and family.
 Support services such as shelters, hotlines, counseling, and legal aid are lifelines for those seeking escape and assistance.
 These services not only provide immediate help but also empower survivors to rebuild their lives.

 Prevention Strategies